hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ## Fleet Search

 **Menu option 6** queries a datagroup or URL category across your fleet and provides tools to search within the results and identify configuration drift between devices.
-This option requires a loaded fleet configuration.

 ### Selecting an Object